Skylarks - Year 5

 Teaching Assistant: Ms Osborn

 Our School Day

-We begin every morning with 5 a day Math's.
-This is a way of engaging pupils as soon as they arrive in school and an opportunity to revisit the previous lesson and answer questions, complete calculations to consolidate learning.
-This is a great start to the day and encourages children to be focused as soon as they enter the learning environment ad encourages independence.
+We begin every morning with our Maths corrections in purple pen and our next step in our learning.
+We then move on to our Flashback 4.
+This is a way of engaging pupils as soon as they arrive in school and an opportunity to revisit previous learning in order to retain the information in our long term memory and children will be able to recall information with automaticity.
+This is a great start to the day and encourages children to be focused as soon as they enter the learning environment and encourages independence.

-Following 5 a day Math's we have a daily 20 minute Guided Reading session.
-Our focus books are: Vajak Paw, Carrie's War and Alone in the Wide Wide Sea.
+Following the Flash back 4 we have a daily 20 minute Guided Reading session.
+Our focus books are: Kensuke's Kingdom, There's a Boy in the Girls Bathroom and Alex Rider Storm breaker.
 All amazing reads.
 Our weekly lessons involve, reading of the narrative, questioning of the text, word and meaning, a task which focus's on specific words in the text and what they mean and using the word in the sentence, spellings of the week are also practised, along with handwriting activities.

 We are currently working from the Babcock spelling scheme and our focus is on the Year 5/6 National Curriculum spelling.
 We engage in spelling activities to support our spellings and assist us in our learning.
 This is completed on a daily basis.